 The Australian Government will provide an estimated $25.5 million in total ODA to Nauru in 2016-17.
 This will include an estimated $21.2 million in bilateral funding to Nauru managed by DFAT.

 Recent significant growth in economic activity and public revenue has resulted in Nauru now enjoying almost full employment, with many households earning higher incomes than has been the case for many years.
 However, poor health and education outcomes persist.
 Despite significant progress in reducing Nauru’s debt burden in recent years the economy is easily affected by external influences.
 Energy and clean water production are reliant on the costly importation of diesel fuel.
 Public sector management is hampered by a lack of skilled and qualified personnel, and critical national infrastructure is dilapidated.

 Australia’s Seasonal Worker Programme (SWP), led by the Department of Employment, connects Pacific island and Nauruan workers with Australian employers experiencing labour shortages, typically in rural and remote areas.
-In 2015 Nauru sent its second cohort of 17 workers to Victoria.
+In 2015-16, Nauru sent a cohort of 17 workers to Queensland and Victoria.